// For the climate

 Iceland’s electricity system is approximately 99% renewable, geothermal and hydroelectric.
 It is one of the lowest-carbon grids in the world.
 That is partly the result of geology: Iceland sits on a mid-ocean ridge, with abundant geothermal resource and glacial hydrology.
 But it is also the result of generations of political will.
 The decisions to drill deep geothermal in the 1970s and to build out hydropower at the scale Iceland did were not accidents of geography.
 They were made by people who chose long capital cost and long-horizon risk so that later generations could reap the benefits.
 The renewable grid that makes Icelandic eSAF possible is a deliberate inheritance, not a found object.
 Wind is the next chapter: the project is set to enable new wind development, on the order of 100 turbines across two to three sites, adding low-cost, environmentally friendly capacity alongside Iceland’s geothermal and hydro base.

-Source Iceland grid composition: Icelandic Environment and Energy Agency.
+Source Iceland grid composition: Orkustofnun.
 Approximately 70% hydro, 30% geothermal.

 // Caveats